Information for Nominees and Parents

 The Overnight Program — The Overnight Program was created for the student traveling to the Congress without a parent or guardian.
 It is a pre-college experience for an independent traveler.
 Families should be aware that some airlines have recently changed their rules regarding teen travel.
 Included in the Overnight Program is:

 (2) Room Accommodations and Check-In — Delegates will be greeted by a Congress Overnight Program Staff who will make sure they are properly checked in and meet their roommates.

-(3) Resident Assistants Available for Overnight Concerns — If your child gets sick or needs any other help, Resident Assistants staying on the floor with the students will be available at all times.
+(3) Resident Assistants Available for Overnight Concerns — If a Delegate gets sick or needs any other help, Resident Assistants staying on the floor with the Delegates will be available at all times.
 While the Resident Assistant cannot administer any medical treatment, they can escort a Delegate to the emergency room and will stay with them at all times.